 Renshi Lennis Darby

 Renshi Lennis Darby is a 5th degree black belt (Godan).
-He has been involved in Karate for 32 years, beginning in 1983 at the age of 14.
+He has been involved in Karate more than 3 decades, beginning in 1983 at the age of 14.
 Renshi's original involvement in karate was learning basic techniques and sparring with schoolmates, some of whom studied formally, in a backyard or open field.
 For his 15th birthday - December of 1983 - he requested formal lessons.
 He enrolled in a Yoshukai Karate class under the direction of Sensei Mike Culbreth and has been involved in the art since.
 Renshi studied under Sensei Culbreth for twelve years, until March of 1995.
 Renshi earned his Shodan (1st Degree Black Belt) in January of 1987.
 At the request of Master Culbreth he taught his first class in December of 1986, a month prior to becoming Yudansha.
 In March of 1987 Master Yuki Koda formally presented Renshi with his black belt and, even though still a high school student, he began teaching several times each week for Sensei Culbreth (now Hu-Kaicho of World Yoshukai).

 In 1990 Renshi Darby opened his first dojo (training hall) in Troy, Alabama.
 A year later he opened his second school in Enterprise, Alabama.
 Renshi taught as a Yoshukai instructor until March of 1995, having up to seven dojos, many students of Yudansha (black belt level), and hundreds of students.
 In 1995 political strife and in-fighting among several instructors of Yoshukai led Renshi to create MojuKai.
 In 1997 Renshi accepted a position with the Enterprise Police Department, which necessitated closing his commercial schools.
 However, he continued practicing while teaching family, close friends and former students until the opportunity arose to re-open his public classes.